best-practice-and-impact/qa-of-code-guidance/book/index.md

 * navigate most of the website using just a keyboard
 * navigate most of the website using speech recognition software
 * listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We know that some parts of the guidance are not currently fully accessible:
-* tabbed content (e.g. code examples) cannot be focussed and switched using a keyboard

 ### Feedback and reporting accessibility problems